lacrivella/typescript-sort/README.md

 To narrow down every other type of value (value that is created with a constructor function) we use **instanceof**.

 Even though arrays can be a typeof in javascript, it is NOT in typescript.
 We must use instanceof.

+## Refactoring
+Refactoring so the Sorter class is the parent class for NumbersCollection, CharactersCollection, and LinkedList.
+That way they can all use .sort() rather than making a new Sorter and then doing sorter.sort().

+**Abstract Classes**
+- Can't be used to create an object directly
+- Only used as a parent class
+- Can contain real implementation for some methods
+- The implemented methods can refer to other methods that don't actually exist yet (we still have to provide names and types for the un-implemneted methods)
+- Can makw child classes promise to implement some other method